 First, AB 647 would add and change some key definitions.
 It would specify that "eligible grocery workers" - presently generally defined as workers at the grocery establishment with at least six months' tenure at the establishment - would also include "separated employees."
-Separated employees, in turn, would be defined in a new subsection and mean employees who were employed by the incumbent employer for 6 months out of the last 12 months and whose most recent separation was due to change in control, lack of business, reduction in force, transfer more than 15 miles from the employee's residence, or another economic nondisciplinary reason.
+Separated employees, in turn, would be defined in a new subsection and mean employees who were employed by the incumbent employer for 6 months out of the last 12 months and whose employment was terminated or suspended by the employer because of a change in control, lack of business, reduction in force, transfer more than 15 miles from the employee's residence, or another economic nondisciplinary reason.
 This definition for "separated employees" would also create a rebuttable presumption that any termination occurring within a year of a change in control was due to a nondisciplinary reason.